Have I ever told you I used to subsist on ice cream as a child? Because I totally did.

 - The day or night before, place your ice cream churning bowl in the freezer to properly chill (see notes if you don't have an ice cream maker).

-- The following day, add coconut milk, organic cane sugar, coconut oil, sea salt, scraped vanilla bean and vanilla extract to a high speed blender and blend on high until completely creamy and smooth for 1-2 minutes to fully dissolve the sugar.
-Add more cane sugar or agave if it needs more sweetness.
+- The following day, add coconut milk, organic cane sugar (sub up to half with natural sweetener), sea salt, scraped vanilla bean and vanilla extract to a high-speed blender and blend on high until completely creamy and smooth for 1-2 minutes to fully dissolve the sugar.
+Add more cane sugar or agave if it needs more sweetness, or more vanilla if it needs more vanilla flavor.

 - Add mixture directly to chilled ice cream maker and churn according to manufacturer’s instructions - about 45 minutes.
 It should look like soft serve (see photo).
 See notes if you don't have a churner.